 ‘Tis the season– for gratitude!

 This month, challenge yourself to a daily gratitude practice.
 You can write your answers down in a journal, on your computer, or even on your phone.
-Every day write, “Today I am grateful for…” and then write down as many things as you can think of that happened that day that comes to mind.
+Every day write down “Today I am grateful for…” and then write down as many things as you can think of that happened that day that comes to mind.
 Write down everything- the good and the bad!
 Especially make sure to give gratitude for…

 - Each meal and food you have available to you to eat and nourish your body